List of All My Children characters: Dr. Chuck Tyler

 The grandson of Charles and Phoebe Tyler was the former husband of Tara Martin, Carrie Tyler and Donna Beck.
 He sometimes dated Erica Kane when they were in high school, but both knew that he was in love with Tara.
 He became a doctor and met prostitute Donna Beck in the hospital.
 He had false beliefs that Little Phil (who changed his name to Charlie Brent) was his son.
 He later dated Melanie Sawyer and Devon Shepherd McFadden.
-He later was the father of Palmer John Courtland, who was kidnapped and died.
+He later was the father of Palmer John Cortlandt, who died from smoke inhalation at strip club where his mother worked.
 He was good friends with both Dr. Franklin Grant and Dr. Clifford Warner.